FAQ for Faculty + Staff

 Once programs have selected students and the students have accepted the positions, programs should enter the final list of students on the ELO Tracking Database.
 (Email firstname.lastname@example.org to have database authorization granted.)

 OEL will then notify participating students that the accepted position satisfies the Institute ELO guarantee.
-Students will also receive an evaluation survey at the end of the term to help us measure student satisfaction and learning, improve the ELO process, and better target funding allocations in Spring.
+Students will also receive an evaluation survey at the end of the term to help us measure student satisfaction and learning and improve the ELO process.
+The Fall 2020 student evaluation survey is open until December 11.

 ELO guarantee funding awarded in the Fall cannot be extended beyond IAP into Spring.
 As noted above, students wishing to continue their projects beyond January 31, 2021 must be supported by other funding sources.

-Fall guarantee funds may be spent between September 1, 2020 and January 31, 2021.
+Fall guarantee funds must be spent by January 31, 2021.
 Except for some specially-approved first-year programs, any guarantee funding left unspent by Jan 31, 2021 may not be carried forward into the Spring semester.